ShrSubash/Toy-Robot/README.md

 For convenience boost includes and Windows static libraries for the unittest framework are provided (Linux to come) in the directory 3rd on the branch win_static_boost_libs.
 Static boost libraries required are Boost_TEST_EXEC_MONITOR_LIBRARY and Boost_UNIT_TEST_FRAMEWORK_LIBRARY.

 Please check the output folder for more snapshot of the output.

+Installation and steps to run the program
+1.Install the boost library in your computer.
+2. Include the path for boot library in your program along with the path of projrt src and include path 3.